 What is a Family Plan? - back to top

-A Family Plan consists of two or more individuals covered by the same High Deductible Insurance Plan (HDIP).
+A Family Plan consists of two or more individuals covered by the same High Deductible Health Plan (HDHP).
 Annual contributions are subject to IRS limits based on the type of coverage.

 What is the percentage of distribution? - back to top

 The account owner must designate a percentage of distribution to all HSA beneficiaries.
 The percentage of distribution for all beneficiaries must total 100%.